-I explained that folks at workshop fun dances sometimes exaggerate the turkey steps in "500 Miles" or "All Shook Up" to the point where their neighbors face serious danger of being run over!
+I explained how folks at workshop fun dances sometimes exaggerate the turkey steps in "500 Miles" or "All Shook Up" to the point where neighbors face serious danger of being run over!

 The class was game to try it and displayed impressive flapping turkey wings, gobble sound effects, many giggles, and a new variation on the turkey step by the time this practice exercise was done.

-It was decided that a turkey contest would take place during the class before Thanksgiving.
+We decided that a turkey contest should take place during the class before Thanksgiving.
 I would provide appropriate music and Evie (team director) would provide a prize.
 Dancers would each be allotted 20 seconds to perform.
-The dancers could use the 20 seconds however they chose, but there must be recognizable turkey steps in the performance.
+Dancers could use the 20 seconds however they chose, but there must be recognizable turkey steps in the performance.

-By the next practice, there were rumors that some cloggers were including costumes in their contest preparations!
+By the next practice, rumors swirled that some cloggers were including costumes in their contest preparations!